Introduction to Machine Learning

 Decision Trees for Classification and Interpretability

-Additionally, Linear Regression is utilized in Environmental Science to model relationships between variables such as Temperature and Carbon Emissions.
-These ML & AI models enable researchers to better understand the dynamics of climate change and develop viable conservation strategies.
+In addition, Linear Regression has been used in environmental science to model relationships between variables, such as temperature and carbon emissions.
+The predictive capabilities of these ML & AI models have enabled researchers to have a better understanding of climate change dynamics and develop viable conservation plans.

 Decision Trees for Classification and Interpretability

-Decision Trees assist lenders (financial) with Credit Scoring as they evaluate applicant information to assess creditworthiness; the transparency of the Decision Tree model allows lenders to explain their decisions to applicants and regulatory agencies.
+Decision Trees help financial lenders with Credit Scoring by analyzing an applicant’s information to determine whether they are creditworthy, and the transparency of the decision tree model enables lenders to explain their decisions to applicants and regulatory agencies.

-Also, decision trees are used in customer service applications to guide customer support agents’ problem-solving.
-Using a structured decision path, customer support agents can quickly identify the root cause, provide a resolution to the customer, and improve overall service delivery.
+Decision Trees are also used in customer service applications to guide customer support agents in their problem-solving.
+By using a structured decision path, customer support agents can quickly identify the root cause of a problem, provide a solution to the customer, and improve overall service delivery.

 Neural Networks and Deep Learning Foundations

-In addition to speech recognition, neural networks are used in Natural Language Processing (NLP), enabling computers to understand and generate human language.
-This ability is critical for developing chatbots and virtual assistants that can communicate with end users in a conversational style.
+In addition to Voice Recognition Systems, Neural Networks are used in Natural Language Processing (NLP), enabling computers to comprehend and generate human language.
+This capability is critical for creating Chatbots and Virtual Assistants that can interact with end-users through a conversational interface.

 Support Vector Machines (SVM) for High-Dimensional Data

-SVMs are among the most popular classification algorithms; they determine the hyperplane (line or plane) that best separates two or more classes in the feature space.
-SVMs are especially useful for large, multidimensional datasets.
-In bioinformatics, SVMs have been used to classify proteins and genes, aiding the development of new drugs and our overall understanding of genetic diseases.
+SVMs are perhaps the most widely employed classifier, as it can be used to find the hyperplane (a line or a plane), that best separates two or more classes within the feature space.
+SVMs are particularly beneficial when dealing with very large, high-dimensional data sets.
+SVMs have been used in bioinformatics to classify proteins and genes, which aids drug development and overall understanding of genetic diseases.

 Real-World Applications of Machine Learning Across Industries